 The cost of this module is €350.00.

-Payment is made in three installments as follows:
+Payment is made in two installments as follows:

 Please note that deposits are non-refundable, unless the course is changed or cancelled by ourselves.